Frequently Asked Questions

 Q. How many birds can I harvest?

-A. We offer two or three bird hunts.
+A. We offer one or two bird hunts.

 Q. Is there a draw for permits?

 A. No, permits are over the counter (internet download) and unlimited.

 Q. What is included in your turkey hunt package?